 0 Comments

+I would advise you to do a quick personal finance check and speak to your bank if there are any penalties should you wish to do it.
 With its experience in green urban design and master planning projects spanning three different continents, PLP Architecture says cities like London and Singapore are witnessing an increase in demand for green spaces while developers are now seeing monetary value in them.
 By Khalil Adis It took Covid-19 for developers around the world to realise the important connection between buildings and outdoor spaces.
 That is the observation of Lee Polisano, president and founding partner of London-based PLP Architecture.
 “What we learnt is that there was an actual preference for people to want to have a much stronger connection to what they did things to outdoor spaces,” said Polisano on the impact of Covid-19 on building design and architecture.
 Polisano was speaking to reporters at a press conference held at the Four Season Hotel in Singapore where he noted there was a significant shift in terms of urban design pre-Covid-19 to Covid-19 times.
 This, in turn, he said has had an impact on building materials and incorporating new technology.
 “Materials that are less effective by bacteria are very, very popular.
 Touchless technology and buildings have become very, very popular.
 Dare I say, facial recognition in some places as an enabler has become very, very popular.
 There are a lot of things that are happening,” he said.
 Transforming urban areas into green spaces From London to Tokyo, PLP Architecture has designed and delivered a wide range of projects around the world ranging from office to master planning and urban design.
 So what results are intelligent, ground-breaking and exciting designs through the firm’s profound commitment to social, economic and environmental ideals.
 One example is the recently opened One Bishopsgate Plaza, in London, United Kingdom.
 The project marks the completion of a mixed-use master plan that originated with the adjacent Heron Tower to the south.
 The master plan envisioned a new City of London, moving away from the mono-culture of the office towards a rich aggregate of different uses that brings together hospitality, residential, amenity spaces, new types of retail as well as innovative public realm and place making.
 Having created some of the greenest buildings on the planet, his architectural firm is now designing and building projects on three continents.
 Increase in demand for green spaces in London and Singapore With his firm's experience across different continents, Polisano notes that demand for green spaces had increased significantly in certain cities like London and Singapore since Covid-19.
 “If you take, for example, London’s parks, the realisation rate of London’s parks increased by 200 per cent from pre-Covid times to Covid times.
 They have impacted the time people want in open spaces.
 I hear in Singapore, they increased,” said Polisano.
 Meanwhile, New York City and Tokyo had witnessed a decrease.
 “In New York City, it actually dropped to under 40 per cent than normal realisation.
 Tokyo also saw a decrease,” he said.
 Regeneration project for midtown Tokyo Speaking of Tokyo, Polisano and his team are currently embarking on an urban regeneration project by transplanting their green and sustainable design ideas in the city.
 Called Tokyo Cross Park, the firm was appointed in March this year as the master designer and placemaking strategist for one of Japan’s largest, greenest post-war urban renewal projects.
 It is also the architect for two of the four mixed-use towers on the 6.5- hectare site in the prestigious and culturally-significant Uchisaiwaicho 1- Chome district.
 “We are deeply honoured to be part of this exciting enterprise.
 Everything that PLP embodies was brought to bear on this project.
 Through it, we will deliver our commitment to use design and technological innovation to contribute to the flourishing of life and business, and importantly to protect the built environment,” he said.
 Located a stone throw’s away from the shopping district of Ginza, the multi-year, multi-billion-dollar project will connect the city to the 16-hectare Hibiya public park.
 It will include four towers, a 31-metre-tall podium and a two-hectare public plaza.
 When the project is fully completed by 2037, it will create a total of 1.1 million square metres of offices, commercial facilities, hotels and residential units.
 “The Tokyo Cross Park will become a flagship for sustainable development in Japan and will showcase the possibility of reaching the government’s target of carbon neutrality by 2050,” said Polisano.
 The regeneration of midtown Tokyo will also see the rebuilding of the Imperial Hotel.
 This legendary landmark has welcomed royalty, heads of state and international business leaders for over 130 years.
 Opened in 1890 by Japan’s aristocracy, it was rebuilt for its times in 1922 by American architecture doyen Frank Lloyd Wright before being redeveloped for the third time.
 Designing Park Nova In Singapore, the firm is responsible for the design of the upcoming garden-inspired, green-clad landmark residential building called Park Nova.

 Interestingly, Polisano shared that Park Nova’s design concept was implemented pre-Covid-19.
 Located in the prime district of Orchard Road, PLP Architecture took inspiration from Park Nova’s lush, green environment to create 54 spacious apartments that seamlessly marry indoor and outdoor spaces.
 With an increase in demand for green spaces, one of the challenges PLP Architecture had faced is the city’s hot, tropical climate which is applicable also to Malaysia.
 “I think you have to realise that, for example, to create this kind of space in a European context or North America, the climate allows you to do it more readily year-round than it is here.
 Here, you got to look at other ways of creating this connection through design.
 That’s still quite a challenge,” he said.
 To overcome this challenge, the firm came up with a biophilic concept.
 This concept could also be replicated in Malaysia.
 “The whole narrative of Park Nova was creating outdoor spaces garden-like environment which everybody experiences when you move to Singapore for individual apartments.
 That indoor-outdoor biophilic connection was already there.
 But now, the influence is quite strong on the creation of outdoor spaces,” said Polisano.
 Indeed, Park Nova’s design and architecture include a variety of dedicated resident amenity spaces that promote health and well-being while supporting active lifestyles.
 Sitting on a site area of 43,356 sq ft, this freehold development integrates its outdoor and indoor spaces by incorporating a lap pool, garden seating and outdoor lounge, just to name a few.
 “What’s interesting about it is that people discounted the value of this kind of space before.
 I think real estate developers now see there is a monetary value in them as well.
 It is a win-win for everyone.
 Unfortunately, it was a hard lesson to learn and a very, very difficult way.
 It has changed everyone’s lives forever,” he concluded.
 Technology and finance sectors will dominate the office market, especially for Grade A offices in the CBD.
 By Khalil Adis For the past year, bank manager, Cheryl, has been working from home for three weeks a month as the default measure kicked in when COVID-19 happened.
 The experience, she said, was a nice change from the usual office routine.
 “Working from home has its pros and cons.
 The most obvious advantage is the flexibility I have especially when I have a pre-school child.
 I get to send my son and pick him up from school every day.
 Occasionally, I can whip up a nice dinner when I'm less tied up at work.
 I also spent less time commuting and more time bonding with my family,” she said.
 While acknowledging she enjoyed the flexibility, she notes there were some downsides as well.
 “I tend to overwork.
 There are occasions I would turn on my laptop when my son is asleep at night or on weekends when he is napping.
 I was even working when I was feeling under the weather,” she said.
 Another major drawback she experienced was the reduction in human interactions.
 "The lack in connection with the team tends to drift professional relationships,” she added.
 Fast forward a year later, Cheryl is now back in the office after the government announced that starting from 1 January 2022, fully vaccinated employees can return to work.
 Grade A office rents in the CBD projected to grow by 4.6 per cent With many workers like Cheryl now back in the office, analysts are expecting Singapore’s office market to make a strong recovery in 2022.
 A report released in February 2022 by Cushman and Wakefield predicts that Grade A office rents in the Central Business District (CBD) will grow.
 “The Singapore office market bottomed out in 2021 as demand continues to recover amidst a flight to quality.
 Looking ahead, Singapore’s CBD Grade A office rents are projected to grow by 4.6 per cent year-on-year with vacancy rates tightening to below 4 per cent by end-2022, against a backdrop of projected sustained demand of 0.9 million sq ft (msf) and limited supply of 0.8 msf this year,” said Wong Xian Yang, head of research, Singapore at Cushman & Wakefield.
 Data from Cushman and Wakefield also showed that Grade A and B office spaces are seeing growths after six consecutive quarters of decline since the first quarter of 2020, although this was still lower than the growth that was recorded before the pandemic began.
 “CBD Grade A office rents rose by 1.7 per cent quarter-to-quarter in the fourth quarter of 2021, marking three consecutive quarters of growth.
 For the whole of 2021, CBD Grade A rents grew 2.3 per cent year-on-year to reach $9.81 per sq ft per month, although this remains about 8.0 per cent below pre-pandemic (fourth quarter of 2019) levels,” its report cites.
 More investment deals expected Shaun Poh, Cushman & Wakefield Singapore’s executive director and head of capital markets said we may see higher office investment deals done with the Singapore market poised to outperform the broad Asia Pacific market this year.
 “With anticipated strong rental growth, investors looking to deploy capital into safe haven assets with healthy returns will find the Singapore office market appealing,” he said.
 Poh adds that as the market continues to recover and with limited stocks available for sale, buyers may bite.
 “Amidst ample liquidity and keen demand, office capital values expected to run up and cap rates could compress further with higher interest rates.
 Assuming cap rates tighten to 3.10 per cent in 2022 from 3.15 per cent in 2021, CBD Grade A capital values could increase by over 6 per cent this year,” Poh said.
 Notable lease transactions in 2021 Analysts said with the flight to quality seen last year, several notable tech companies upgraded from Grade B to Grade A CBD offices, totalling around 297,500 sq ft of lettable space.
 For instance, Lazada and Ali Baba took up some 140,000 sq ft of space at Lazada One followed by KPMG (100,000 sq ft) and Red Hat (57,500 sq ft) at Asia Square Tower 2 and CapitaSpring respectively.
 “We may see a slower and drawn-out recovery momentum as compared to historical recoveries.
 While office demand has risen in tandem with a strong economic recovery in 2021, the rise of hybrid work will likely lead to lower structural demand for office space as more people are able to work from home,” its report cites.
 Increase in leasing interests from finance and technology sectors One agent who does corporate leasing in the CBD said he is seeing an uptick in interests among prospective tenants from the finance and technology sectors.
 “Traditionally, firms in these sectors would lease co-working spaces.
 However, post COVID-19, they are now looking for fully fitted COVID-19 safe Grade A office space with a budget ranging from $7.50 to $8.50 per sq ft for a 2-year lease,” said the agent.
 A human resource executive in the finance industry who is currently occupying a co-working space concurs with this finding.
 “Initially, we were looking at co-working spaces as they have all the furniture done up.
 However, we are now exploring offices that are fully fitted out as well.
 As long as the price is within or budget and within easy access to the MRT stations, we will consider the space,” said the executive who wishes to remain anonymous.
 Analysts also agree with these findings.
 Cushman and Wakefield Singapore predicts technology and financial occupiers will continue to be major sources of office demand in 2022.
 The firm said this is because Singapore is a prominent tech hub globally with 88 of the world’s top 100 technology companies operating in Singapore and 59 per cent of tech multinationals establishing their regional headquarters in Singapore.
 “As these tech companies grow, their appetite for CBD Grade A office space would expand.
 However, given limited Grade A spaces within the CBD, some would start exploring city fringe Business Park space, following the likes of Google, Razer and Grab, as they outgrow their current premises.
 While this could create sizeable pockets of space in the CBD over the mid-term, they could be filled by future demand from future tech firms.
 Singapore has a vibrant start-up scene with over 4,000 tech startups locally and access to a large concentration of startups in Southeast Asia,” said Mark Lampard, Cushman & Wakefield Singapore’s executive director and head of commercial leasing.
 Moving forward With working from home no longer the default mode, some employees like Cheryl hopes for some flexibility to be allowed.